 Patient-centered medical homes provide accessible services with shorter waiting times for urgent needs, enhanced in-person hours, around-the-clock telephone or electronic access to a member of the care team, and alternative methods of communication such as email and telephone care.
 The medical home practice is responsive to patients’ preferences regarding access.

 The medical home demonstrates a commitment to quality and quality improvement by ongoing engagement in activities such as using evidence-based medicine and clinical decision-support tools to guide shared decision making with patients and families, engaging in performance measurement and improvement, measuring and responding to patient experiences and patient satisfaction, and practicing population health management.

-We currently accept Green Mountain Care (VT Medicaid), Blue Cross Blue Shield of VT, MVP, Cigna and Aetna.
+We currently accept Green Mountain Care (VT Medicaid), Blue Cross Blue Shield (of VT only), MVP, Cigna and Aetna.
 Please be sure to check with your insurance provider for coverage information specific to your plan.

 Not all plans cover services provided by naturopaths.